 - (1) Authority-to-ship messaging consists mainly of acknowledgements and responses to previously submitted notification messages on travelling within the jurisdictional area of the authority. - (2) Authority-to-ship messaging could also encompass the sending of fairway information, such as notices-to-skippers and hydro-meteo information.
-This type of information is not dealt with in this standard. $\frac{3}{2}$ - (3) All messages shall be asynchronous but within short time. - (4) Every sender of a notification message (skipper or shipper) participating in electronic reporting shall have access to a personalised mailbox to allow the reception of messages sent by an authority as electronic mail in accordance with the message specification, either as plain text or preferably as attachment to the electronic mail.
-To ensure the ease of use, such a mailbox shall be accessible by all parties in a permanent and consistent fashion taking into account costs, maintainability and convenience.
+This type of information is not dealt with in this standard.5 - (3) All messages shall be asynchronous but within short time. - (4) Every sender of a notification message (skipper or shipper) participating in electronic reporting shall have access to a personalised mailbox to allow the reception of messages sent by an authority as electronic mail in accordance with the message specification, either as plain text or preferably as attachment to the electronic mail.
+To ensure the ease of use, such a mailbox shall be accessible by all parties in a permanent and consistent fashion taking into account costs, maintainability and convenience. - (5) Authorities shall not send messages which do not comply with published standards.
+Authorities may only implement and send non-standard messages for specific purposes unique to the particular combinations of applications.